scenarioo/scenarioo/developer.readme.md

 ## Prerequisites

  * Java JDK 1.7: we still try to be backward compatible, for some projects that can not yet use 1.8
+ * Tomcat 7 needs to be installed: http://tomcat.apache.org

 ## Setup and Use of GIT